Skip to Content

 What casserole pan do I need for main dish casseroles?

-For these main dish casseroles, I’m going to suggest a 2.5-quart oval casserole pan.
+For main dish casseroles, my favorite casserole dish is a 2.5-quart oval casserole pan.
 Since it’s a main dish, you not only want to have hearty and filling ingredients, but you also want to have enough food that people are full (or content) after eating.

 And, worst case scenario.
 If you’re reading this as you prep your Thanksgiving meal, and you don’t have time to order a casserole pan before this Thanksgiving, you can make these in a cake pan.
 It’ll cook a little differently because of the material a cake pan is made of, so you may have to adjust your cooking time.